cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 <ExpansionPanel title="Encoding in the Cosmos SDK">

 A **wire encoding protocol** is _a protocol defining how data is transported from one point to another_.
 Wire protocols describe ways in which information is exchanged at the application level.
-Thus, it is a communication protocol of the application layer protocol and not a transport protocol.
+Thus it is a communication protocol of the application layer protocol and not a transport protocol.
 To define the data exchange, the wire protocol requires specific attributes regarding:

 * Data types - units of data, message formats, etc.
 * Communication endpoints